 This story has intrigued me for many years.
 In late October, 2002, I was doing some research for my first book.
 Terry Gaffney, a long-time friend and Cambrian College colleague, had always wanted to go to Chapleau.
 He had worked on and off at a little mining operation near Nemegos in the years 1949 - 1954 and wanted to see what might be left of both Nemegos and the mine site.
 So Terry and I made the trip to Chapleau.
 One of our stops was in Sultan to look for the poet's grave.

 On the day we were there, not much was going on in Sultan.
-We located a very well cared-for cemetery behind the Roman Catholic church.
+We located a very well cared-for cemetery behind the Roman Catholic Church.
 I didn't expect to find anything there, as Ceredigion-Jones had been buried by a protestant minister.
 We were about to give up when a man came along in a truck and asked us what we were looking for.
-He introduced himself as Norman Derosabils.
-He told us he belonged to the Knights of Columbus and that he was the person who looked after the cemetery.
+He introduced himself as Norman Derosabils, told us he belonged to the Knights of Columbus and that he was the person who looked after the cemetery.
 I told him what we were looking for, and he said that he knew where that grave was -- in a "special" cemetery.
 He couldn't think of the name for it.
 "Was it a Protestant cemetery?"
 I asked.
 "That's it," he said.
 "Follow me."
-He got into his truck and headed a short way down the road towards Ramsey.
+He got into his truck and headed a short way down the road towards Ramsay.
 He stopped, got out of his truck, led us several hundred feet through a tangle of tag alders and, voila!
 There was the grave.
 I recognized it instantly.
-It had hardly changed from the photograph in Vince Crichton's book, 27 years earlier.
+It had hardly changed from the photograph in Vince Crichton's book, published 27 years earlier.
 The stone was pyramid-shaped but there was nothing written on it.
 The chain and the pipes were intact.
 There was now a little clear plastic plaque hanging over the stone with an inscription identifying Ceredigion-Jones and his Peace Tower lines.
 Norman Derosabils had no idea who had put it there.

 As we chatted with Derosabils, Terry and I learned that he was a friend of Floyd Laughren, the long-time M.P.P. for Nickel Belt.
 Floyd and I were office mates back in the early days of Cambrian College, and we have remained close personal friends ever since.
 Norm spoke highly of Floyd and asked us to call him and give him his regards.
 I did that as soon as I got back to Sudbury.
 I told Floyd about Norm directing us to where the poet was buried, and, wouldn't you know it, Floyd told me that he was the man who had arranged with the Federal Government to put that little plaque on Ceredigion-Jones' grave.